ZIB-IOL/EntanglementDetection.jl/README.md

 ## Separability certification

-Let's consider the other case that there is more noise mixed in the state.
+Let us consider the other case, namely, when there is more noise mixed in the state.

 ```julia
 julia> d = 2; N = 2; p = 0.8; ρ = Ket.state_ghz(d, N; v = 1 - p) # with more white noise